gilmore-lab/moco-3-pattern-psychophysics/notes/moco-3pat-psychophysics-experiment-instructions.md

 Author: Andrea Seisler
 Created: 2015-09-25
 Updated: 2016-01-13 -include instructions for use of USB gamepad
+## Set up Lighting

+1. Turn off the overhead light.
+2. Turn on the under desk lighting to 100% using the remote control.

+## Set up Camera

+1. Follow [GoPro](go-pro-instructions.md) procedures to start up the camera and Wifi
+2. At the beginning of each block show the number of fingers for the block number
+3. Turn camera off at the end of each block

+## Set up Computer
 1. Use Mac in room 449A Moore2.
 Log in to Admin Rick Gilmore account with password imac1234%3.
 Make sure connected to psu Wifi4.
 Open MATLAB by clicking on the logo on bottom toolbar (**Matlab_R2013b**)
   ![Matlab icon](imgs/Matlab-icon.png)  5.
 Enter command: rdkMain(‘oldload’)     The following should come up:     ![Select File to Load](imgs/Choose-file.jpg)
 6. Navigate to:    ![Select File to Load](imgs/Choose-file2.jpg)  7.
 Open src->local->exec->RDK->exp->